Key Takeaways

 Umbrella, professional liability, and pollution

-Umbrella or excess liability adds limits above GL, auto, and employer's liability.
-Caltrans construction insurance evidence can include general liability and umbrella or excess liability covering operations by or on behalf of the contractor.
+Umbrella or excess liability adds limits above general liability, auto, and employer's liability.
+Some public contracts require contractors to submit evidence of both general liability and umbrella or excess liability covering operations by or on behalf of the contractor.

 Professional liability is relevant when the GC performs design-build, construction management consulting, or value engineering.
 Pollution liability applies to demolition, sitework, mold, fuel tanks, remediation, or work where the contract specifically requires contractors pollution liability.